grafana/alloy/docs/sources/collect/ecs-openteletry-data.md

 ### Run your task

 When you run a task with this Task Definition, it uses your custom OpenTelemetry configuration file from the SSM Parameter store.

+Refer to [Running an application as an Amazon ECS task][run] for more information about running your application as a task.

 ## Create an ECS Task definition